-The Act does not define the term "judicial proceedings" but it is defined under Section 2(i) of the Criminal Procedure Code as "a proceeding in the course of which evidence is or may be legally taken on oath".
+The Indian Evidence Act, 1872 does not define the term "judicial proceedings" but it is defined under Section 2(i) of the Criminal Procedure Code as "a proceeding in the course of which evidence is or may be legally taken on oath".

-However, the proceedings under the Income Tax are not "judicial proceedings" under this Act.
+However, the proceedings under the Income Tax are not "judicial proceedings" under Indian Evidence Act, 1872.
 That apart, the Act is also not applicable to the proceedings before an arbitrator.

 An affidavit is a declaration sworn or affirmed before a person competent to administer an oath.
 Thus, an affidavit per se does not become evidence in the suits but it can become evidence only by consent of the party or if specifically authorised by any provision of the law.
-They can be used as evidence only under Order XIX of the Civil Procedure Code.